SebastianSzat/SebastianSzat/README.md

 Scripts and tools that helped my day-to-day work as a DBA and database developer — alertlog parsing, bulk TNS management, user provisioning, and similar utilities.

+A lot of my work over the years is locked behind NDAs, so I can't share it here.
+Instead, I’m busy crafting new public-facing projects and giving my non-proprietary code a well-deserved 'glow-up' for my portfolio.

 ## Currently

 Based in Budapest.
 Hoping to move back to New Zealand.